RephlexZero/rist-bonding/README.md

   ```bash
   cargo test -p rist-elements bonded_links_static_stress -- --nocapture
   ```
   This spins up namespaces, applies asymmetric bandwidth ceilings through `network-sim`, and shows the dispatcher converging onto the true link rates.
+Use `./run_convergence_test.sh` for the repository defaults (GST debug filters and env helper sourcing).
 - Exercise network primitives in isolation:
   ```bash
   cargo test -p network-sim --all-features
   ```
-- Integration tests that require elevated privileges can be rerun with `sudo -E` (see `run_test.sh` for an automated example).
+- Integration tests that require elevated privileges can be rerun with `sudo -E` (see `run_convergence_test.sh` for the tuned defaults).

 ## Operational Tips